lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Azure Image Builder/readme.md

 ## AzureImageBuilder-v8.ps1

 The [AzureImageBuilder-v8.ps1](AzureImageBuilder-v8.ps1) script is an update of the [AzureImageBuilder.ps1](AzureImageBuilder.ps1) script because we also install the System Center Operations Manager agents.

+## AzureImageBuilder-v9.ps1

+The [AzureImageBuilder-v9.ps1](AzureImageBuilder-v9.ps1) script is an update of the [AzureImageBuilder.ps1](AzureImageBuilder.ps1) script because we create two image versions of an image definition (we update the previous version by adding Powershell 7+ to the image).

 ## AzureImageBuilder with CMK.ps1